Create a Portal Entry - Cloud

 An API will not be published until you select Show API:

 You can add import documentation in the following formats:

 - From a Swagger file

 - From API Blueprint

 From v1.4, you can add your documentation before or after saving your API.

 Step 7: Take a look

-You can now visit your portal to see the API catalogue entry, to do so, simply select the option from the top-nav:
+You can now visit your portal to see the API catalogue entry.
+Select Open Your Portal from the Your Developer Portal menu: